diagrams-web/diagrams-web/README.md

 # diagrams-web
-Still work in progress to bring [diagrams](https://github.com/mingrammer/diagrams) on web.
+Still work in progress to edit and generate [diagrams](https://github.com/mingrammer/diagrams) with your browser.

 Contributions are welcome!